-Content is king, whether you are operating in the B2C or B2B planet.
+Content is king and a large part of sales enablement, whether you are operating in the B2C or B2B planet.
 But what we have seen lately with some clients, is that they have adopted content marketing, but it’s not really working for them.
 Customers expect to find great content at their fingertips and they do not want lots of branding or promotions around them.
 Let’s all be honest here.
 You are not a Microsoft/Amazon/Google/Salesforce/SAP/Oracle.

 You are a SaaS provider who focuses on B2B clients with a top line revenue of 3-10 million dollars per year.
 So there’s not a lot of budget that you can afford to burn for advertising.
 You also do not want to play the war game of ads bidding because you will be just burning your marketing budget before you even close your Q1.

 The good news is that if the old saying about content being king applies, then creating good content holds the keys to the kingdom.
 This is why we believe that the new sales rainmaker is the content creator.
 In this new world the winner is not the traditional scrappy sales guy who is always closing (only to see the customer churn after the commission check has been cashed).
 This has been a big challenge for a lot of SaaS Organizations that we have been invited to consult for.

 The other new rainmakers are inbound sales professionals who are knowledgeable on their topic and share their valuable insights online to attract those in need.
 They personally generate quality leads by providing references to fantastic content.

 I remember the old saying “No one will get fired if you decided to buy from (XYZ) vender.”
 This does not stand true.
 Why?
 First it’s 2016, and buyers are more educated.
 They do not follow the rest of the market.
 And by the way, the (XYZ) brand – who was booming in year 2000 – is laying off 1000’s of people because they have already been displaced by a new SaaS Company (your company).
 So please do not do what they did.